 There are pros and cons to both treatment options, and these will be different for each person having treatment.
 A diaphragm of how these treatments might weigh up is shown below (please note these numbers are not accurate).

-Part 1
+PART 1

 We are in the early stages of designing a tool that would help women and their doctors to make a decision about treatment.
 This tool will use information about a women, such as their age, blood tests, scans etc., and predict how they would respond to each treatment option.
 In order to do this we would like to know what information would be useful to include in this tool.